NFL: Preseason concussion rate increased by 44 percent

 ACL injuries during the preseason declined to 16 from 28 in 2018.
 But the concussion rate in exhibition games was the highest since 2015.

 More study regarding preseason concussions is planned to assess who is being injured and how.
-It is disproportionately rookie and first-year players, the league said.
+It is disproportionately rookie and first-year players, which underscores the need to teach proper techniques and rules to players new to the league, Sills said.

+“A lot of the players who have been injured in games don’t end up making the roster,” he said.

+Players are adopting at an unprecedented rate helmets deemed the safest by the league and players association.
+All but 13 players, or 99 percent, were using the helmets in Week 5 of this season, compared with 41 percent two years ago, the league said.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL